objectscript/Polymetric-Dashboard/docs/InstallUsingSourceCode.md

         - Leave all settings in Custom Pages Blank
      3. Click "Save"

-4. Add the Dashboard Sensors to the System Monitor process
+5. Add the Polymetric Dashboard Sensors to the System Monitor process
    1. From the Cache Terminal go to the %SYS namespace
        - `zn "%SYS"`
    2. Run the System Monitor Manager Routine